ELENA-LANG/elena-lang/readme.txt

 To install just unzip all the files into a directory you want.

+You may need to execute install.bat file to set the compiler path as an administrator and reboot.
+Note it should be done only once

 To open, compile or debug the programs and libraries use ELENA GUI IDE (<app root>\bin\elide.exe) or ELENA Command Line Compiler (<app root>\bin\elc.exe)